d125q/d125q-config/README.md

-# d125q’s configuration files
+# d125q’s configuration files and scripts

-This repository gathers my configuration files for various software that I use.
+This repository gathers configuration files and scripts for various pieces of software that I use.

 ## Installation